queryverse/Query.jl/docs/src/standalonequerycommands.md

 ```

 ## The `@mutate` command
 The `@mutate` command has the form `source |> @mutate(args...)`. `source` can be any source that can be queried.
 Each argument from `args...` must specify the name of the element and the formula to which its values are transformed.
 The formula can contain elements of `source`.
-All `args...` are executed in order, and the result set of the previous mutation is the source of each current mutation.
 ```jldoctest
 using Query, DataFrames